 Related Reading: 16 Signs of Insecurity in Relationships

-Making sacrifices in a relationship can be attributed as the very definition of true love.
+Making sacrifices in a relationship can be attributed to the very definition of true love.
 Many times the sacrifices that you make for your partner can have a positive impact on your relationship.

 However, if your partner expects you to give up or give in every time, you might soon find yourself in a relationship where there is an imbalance of power.
 A sacrificial relationship is the perfect example of unconditional love gone wrong.

 A study assessing the positive and negative effects of sacrifice in a relationship found that for those individuals whose partners provided less social support to them, the more they sacrificed, the lower marital satisfaction and the higher depressive symptoms they reported.